 Ensuring data quality is an ongoing process, which evolves with the changing needs of the organization.
 This means organizations must have a centralized DQM strategy with a robust framework to address the data quality challenges and reap the benefits of high-quality data.

-The question that business users often ask is how do you check data quality?
+The question that business users often ask is, how do you check data quality?
 We have listed five steps for creating a centralized data quality management strategy include:

 - Define the key success objectives for the data quality program

 This involves defining the data completeness metrics, such as data-to-errors ratio and percentage of blank records.
-This provides users a clear understanding of the data that is being analyzed and the dimensions, including completeness, uniqueness, accuracy, etc., that will be used to assess data integrity.
+This provides users a clear understanding of the data being analyzed and the dimensions, including completeness, uniqueness, accuracy, etc., that will be used to assess data integrity.

 - Communicate the DQM plan organization-wide

 Ensuring data quality is the responsibility of all information stakeholders, including data architects, business analysts, and IT.
-Hence, employees should know the expected data management levels, business benefits of the set data management standards, and assessment metrics for smooth implementation of the DQM strategy.
+Hence, employees should know the expected data management levels, business benefits of the set data management standards, and assessment metrics for the smooth implementation of the DQM strategy.